 - Sometimes the clinic is busy and you may have to wait a while to see one of us.
 We have limited seating but would encourage that you bring a book or something else you enjoy on the off chance you need to wait for one of our staff to be free.
 Bringing a friend or family member for support can also be helpful!

-NEW!!
-Virtual and In-Person Social Recreation and Group Programs:
+In-Person Social Recreation and Group Programs:

 Connect with a therapist and/or addictions counsellor